-A survey of the ecological problems in the Great Lakes was presented in the report, Great Lakes Great Legacy?.
+A survey of the results of these problems were presented in the report, Great Lakes Great Legacy?
+This survey is reproduced in Table 1.
 It is clear that, despite declines in concentrations of toxic chemicals in water during the past two decades, ecosystem health problems arising from toxic exposure have not been resolved in the Great Lakes basin.

-The problems associated with fish and wildlife have important implications for human health.
+The problems associated with fish and wildlife have important implications on human health.
 The lack of comprehensive human health studies prevents any definitive statement on the extent of the problem.
 However, it can be stated that:

-- \ every jurisdiction now has advisories warning not to eat some fish and to limit consumption of others species of fish, with special advisories to sensitive populations, such as pregnant women.
-In 1989, a report revealed that some of these advisories may underestimate the risk of increased cancer by as much as 10 times. - \ a number of studies have related maternal consumption of fish contaminated with PCBs and other chemicals to several health and behaviourial indicators in newborn babies, including lower birth weights, premature births, and certain other behaviourial defects; - \ As one study noted, "nine of the IJC's critical pollutants have been associated with adverse effects in the human nervous system."
-5

-What is clear is that little is known about the human health effects of toxic chemicals.
-There is evidence that many persistent toxic substances have been identified in human tissues, including ovarian follicles, testicles and sperm, placentae, amniotic fluid and breast milk.
-Human health impacts are difficult to understand due to a number of reasons:

-- \ a lack of understanding of biochemical processes to identify cause-effect relationships between a chemical and an illness; - \ the time lags between chemical exposures and eventual identification of a problem; - \ multiple exposures from a chemical on a receptor; and - \ a lack of data on the long term impacts of low level exposure and on effects of a non-cancerous nature.
+every jurisdiction now has advisories warning not to eat some fish and to limit consumption of others species of fish, with special advisories to sensitive populations, such as pregnant women.
+In 1989, a report revealed that some of these advisories may underestimate the risk of increased cancer by as much as 10 times.1 a number of studies have related maternal consumption of fish contaminated with PCBs and other chemicals to several health and behaviourial indicators in newborn babies, including lower birth weights, premature birth, and certain other behaviourial defects;2 chemicals.
+There is evidence that many persistent toxic cubstances have been identified in human tissues, including ovarian follicles, testicles and sperm, placentae, amniotic fluid and breast milk.
+One study noted that human health impacts are difficult to understand due to: a lack of understanding of biochemical processes to identify cause-effect relationships between a chemical and an illness; time lags between chemical exposures and eventual identification of a problem; multiple exposures from a chemical on a receptor; and simply a lack of data on the long term impacts of low level exposure and on effects of a non-cancerous nature.4